Rijenth/ColocApp/README.md

 ## To run the app

-**cd into frontend and do a yarn install**
+1. **cd into frontend and do a yarn install**
-``cd frontend && yarn install``
+    a. ``cd frontend && yarn install``

-**cd back to root and build the container**
-``cd .. && docker-compose up -d --build``
+1. **cd back to root and build the container** a.``cd .. && docker-compose up -d --build``

-**handling error with frontend container**
+1. **handling error with frontend container**
+    a.
 The frontend container was created to be launch throught WSL, if you have any issue with the `react_frontend` container, or if the application is not working as intended on the client side, you have to down the `react_frontend` container and then use the following command :
-``cd frontend && yarn dev``
+    b. ``cd frontend && yarn dev``

 ## Team